 Emerald cut diamonds have gained popularity in recent years as more buyers look beyond the classic round diamond shape.
-That said, they remain a rare and distinctive choice: only 5% of Ritani customers choose the emerald cut, which means you’ll definitely stand out from the crowd with this diamond.
-The emerald cut is also popular among celebrities: Amal Clooney, Angelina Jolie, and Beyonce all wear emerald cut diamonds.
+That said, they remain a rare and distinctive choice: only 8% of Ritani customers chose the emerald cut in 2019, which means you’ll definitely stand out from the crowd with this diamond.
+The emerald cut is also popular among celebrities: Amal Clooney, Jennifer Lopez, and Beyonce all wear emerald-cut diamonds.

 Do Emerald Cut Diamonds Look Bigger?

 Elongated stones like emerald cut diamonds look larger because the top surface (table) is bigger than a round cut diamond of the same carat weight.
 When comparing a 1 carat round cut diamond and 1 carat emerald cut diamond, the emerald cut looks larger.
 Emerald cut engagement rings often make your fingers look longer and more slender as well.

 What To Look For When Buying An Emerald Cut Diamond